NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/component_models/network.md

 # Network model

 Here we discuss the models used to describe the network in `PowerSimulationsDynamics.jl`.
-This is based on a standard current injection model as defined in Federico Milano's book: *Power System Modelling and Scripting*.
+This is based on a standard current injection model as defined in [Power System Modelling and Scripting](https://www.springer.com/gp/book/9783642136689).
 The numerical advantages of current injection models outweigh the complexities of implementing constant power loads for longer-term transient stability analysis.
 The network is defined in a synchronous reference frame (SRF), named the RI (real-imaginary) reference frame, rotating at the constant base frequency ``\Omega_b``.

 In simple terms, `PowerSimulationsDynamics.jl` internally tracks the current-injection balances at the nodal level from all the devices on the system.
 Based on the buses and branches information, the system constructor computes the admittance matrix ``\boldsymbol{Y}`` assuming nominal frequency and this is used for static branch modeling.
 The algebraic equations for the static portions of the network are as follows:

 ```math
  \begin{align}